grlurton/orbf_data_validation/README.md

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- Description and map of the project.
-    ├── data
+    ├── data               <- Not commited in Git
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- Original Data obtained from Bluesaquare.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    ├── notebooks          <- Jupyter noteboks.
+    |   ├── exploratory    <- Notebooks used for initial exploration of data.
+    |   └── raw            <- Notebooks for reporting and discussion of results.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │